Compare Cheap Auto Insurance in Washington

 |---|---|---|

-Cheapest Car Insurance in Washington With a Speeding Ticket: State Farm
+Cheapest Car Insurance in Washington With a Speeding Ticket: USAA and State Farm

-State Farm is the most affordable for individuals with a speeding ticket on their record, charging an average of $1,302 yearly — 35% below the statewide average.
-USAA and American Family also offer premiums that fall less than the state average, so Washington drivers looking for affordable rates can choose from multiple providers.
+USAA is the most affordable for individuals with a speeding ticket on their record, charging an average of $1,557 yearly — 45 percent below the statewide average.
+For those not affiliated with the military, State Farm has the lowest premiums at $2,334 yearly.
+American Family and Travelers also have premiums that fall below than the state average, so Washington drivers looking for affordable rates can choose from multiple providers.

 | Company | Annual Cost with Speeding Ticket | Monthly Cost with Speeding Ticket |